Mark Chapter Twelve

 Mark 12:2-5

-'At harvest time he sent a servant to the tenants to collect from them some of the fruit of the vineyard.
-But they seized him, beat him and sent him away empty-handed.
-Then he sent another servant to them, they struck this man on the head and treated him shamefully.
-He sent still another and that one they killed.
-He sent many others; some of them they beat, others they killed.'
+When harvest-time came, he sent a servant to the tenants to collect his share of the crop from the vineyard.
+But they took him, beat him up and sent him away empty-handed.
+So he sent another servant; this one they punched in the head and insulted.
+He sent another one, and him they killed; and so with many others -- some they beat up, others they killed.

 Throughout the Old Testament, God sent prophets to Israel and they were rejected and often killed.
 This is what Jesus is describing as He speaks of the owner sending servants to collect the rent for the vineyard.
 This man had built the vineyard just like God created the world.
 This established his right to collect the rent which is a picture of our worship of God.
 Instead of keeping their part of the rental agreement, the tenants (which represent us) decided that they could get away with keeping everything for themselves.
 This is a picture of the disobedience of Adam and Eve in the garden.
 The owner (a picture of God) kept sending servants (prophets) to get them to keep their part of the deal and to restore the tenant/owner relationship.
 Each time, they rejected the servants and went so far as to kill some of them.
 This is a picture of what happened throughout the history in the land of Israel.